datawire/charts/stable/ambassador/README.md

 ### The Ambasssador Edge Stack

 The Ambassador Edge Stack provides a comprehensive, self-service edge stack in the Kubernetes cluster with a decentralized deployment model and a declarative paradigm.

 By default, this chart will install the latest image of The Ambassador Edge Stack which will replace your existing deployment of Ambassador with no changes to functionality.

 See the installation notes for instructions on how to enable the advanced features of The Ambassador Edge Stack.

+To install the Ambassador API Gateway, simply change the `image` to your desired version of the Ambassador API Gateway.

 ### CRDs